stahlgazer/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+To persist data across requests, each client will have a unique session stored on the server/memory.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner. password hashing function, implements salting both manually and automatically, accumulative hashing rounds.

-- [ ] What does bcrypt do to slow down attackers?
+- [ ] What does bcrypt do to slow down attackers? uses a key derivation function, hash + time, so that rainbow table attacks and other brute force methods aren't effective.

 - [ ] What are the three parts of the JSON Web Token?
+Header, Payload, Signature.

 ## Minimum Viable Product